bussidn/PrgrammersAreTheWorstReaders/README.md

 ## We must fight bad habits

-If you've reach this part, you are convinced that the code should be clear.
+If you've reach this part, I hope you are convinced that the code should be clear.
 But maybe you think that your code is fine.
 Ok I don't know you personnaly but, if you were never interested in the clean code question, I will bet that yhere is room for improvment.
 And that's fine, first because every one is subject to improvment and second because we're here to provide some insights.